Juniperus chinensis 'Hetzii'

 Common: Various cultivars of Chinese juniper, including Hetz blue juniper, Pfitzer juniper, Blue tip Pfitzer juniper

-Light: Full sun; tolerates partial shade on coast
+Light: Full sun in high zones; tolerates partial shade on coast and in low zones

 Water: Some summer water in hot areas.
 Hardy nature, drought tolerant.
 Once established, need very little supplemental irrigation.